Rapptz/discord.py/docs/migrating.rst

 dictionary to a set that does not have aliases.
 To retrieve the previous dictionary behaviour, use ``all_commands`` instead.

-Command instances have gained a new property, :attr:`~ext.commands.Command.signature` to get the signature of command along with a :attr:`~ext.commands.Command.usage` attribute to override the default signature.
+Command instances have gained a new property, :attr:`~ext.commands.Command.signature` to get the signature of command along with a :attr:`~.Command.usage` attribute to override the default signature.

 Check Changes
 ~~~~~~~~~~~~~~~

-Prior to v1.0, :func:`~ext.command.check`\s could only be synchronous.
+Prior to v1.0, :func:`~ext.commands.check`\s could only be synchronous.
 As of v1.0 checks can now be coroutines.

 Along with this change, a couple new checks were added.